dokester/BayesicFitting/README.md

 structure, scipy (>=1.0) for linear algebra and other stuff and astropy (>=2.0) for units.
 Matplotlib (>=2.0) is used for plotting.

-Download and unpack the BayesicFitting zip file from github.
+Download and unpack the BayesicFitting zip file from github.com.
 Move into the BayesicFitting-master directory and run:

-    python setup.py install
+    pip install .

 where python is python3.
-Or install it as :
+Or much more easily, install it from pypi.com as :

     pip install BayesicFitting